stelzinga/MF/MGT_80.Tools.md

 Committees often follow certain guidelines on how to prepare, hold and minute the meeting.
 This is often based on some form of Robert's Rules of Order.
 These Rules are available as books.

 ### Committee Obligations Under Law
 Depending on the law under which a Committee operates the above mentioned generalities may be overruled or enforced.
 For example it is possible, that under certain laws or regulations, every discussion within a Committee needs to be recorded and minuted, even if no Decision was taken.
 Similarly, under certain laws the Quorum is 100% of the Voting Members, etc.  A typical example of specific obligations arising out of law, are Board of Directors in many jurisdictions.
 This can go as far as dictating the manner in which Resolutions are presented.

+### Committee vs Day-to-Day
+Committees tend to not manage day-to-day of a Company or more generally the need for Decisions *now* .
+This is for several reasons, the simplest being that the recurrence, as mentioned before, is several weeks or several months, and thus by design excludes daily concerns.
+There are exceptions to this.
+For example, some situations require super-short term senior management decisions.
+This is the case in crisis situations in which a Crisis Committee or equivalent can be raised without any preparation.
+Such Committees allow having senior people available to make Decisions affecting a wide and deep scope of a Venture.
 ________________________________________
 ## BOD (Framework)
 The Board of Directors is an efficient tool for oversight and delegation.